 Yes.
 Prior Mass Cultural Council grants do not interfere with your eligibility to apply for a Cultural Sector Recovery Grant.

-I am an artist operating a business that is a sole proprietorship.
+I am an artist operating a business that is a sole proprietorship or a single-member LLC.
 Should I apply as an Organization or Individual?

-Artists operating a sole proprietorship should apply as Individuals for a Cultural Sector Recovery Grant.
-If selected to receive a grant, you will be required to complete a Massachusetts W-9 form where you can either use your social security number or your business EIN, if you are a sole proprietor, to receive the funds.
+Artists operating a sole proprietorship or a single-member LLC should apply as Individuals for a Cultural Sector Recovery Grant.
+If selected to receive a grant, you will be required to complete a Massachusetts W-9 form where you can either use your social security number or your business EIN, if you are a sole proprietor or a single-member LLC, to receive the funds.